ygemici/osz/loader/README.md

 Rationale
 ---------

-The protocol describes how to boot an ELF64 executable inside an initial ram disk image on a GPT disk or from ROM into 64 bit mode, without using any configuration or even knowing the filesystem in question.
+The protocol describes how to boot an ELF64 or PE32+ executable inside an initial ram disk image on a GPT disk or from ROM into 64 bit mode, without using any configuration or even knowing the filesystem in question.